Wondering what you need to build a perfect toddler girl capsule wardrobe for your preschooler? Here’s everything your little sweetheart needs.

 2. Socks - 2 packs of them

-Having a combination of ankle-length socks and calf-length socks in both white and black is good to have on hand.
-The ankle-length socks are more appropriate for warmer weather and look more flattering when wearing clothes that expose the leg or ankle.
-And the longer, calf-length socks are more suitable for colder weather.
+Ankle socks are more appropriate for warmer weather and look more flattering when wearing clothes that expose the leg or ankle.
+And the longer knee socks are more suitable for colder weather.

 3. Tanks